 Speaking about her tweet “The EU doesn’t see the cemaat [the Fethullah Gülen network] as a terror organization,” she said she was being accused for stating that fact, adding that such reports — on the EU not treating the Islamist group as a terrorist organization — recently appeared in many newspapers which reported on the statements of a senior EU official that the EU doesn’t see “FETÖ” as a terrorist organization.

 She said there was no way she could have helped the network to take over the state.
 Saying that she didn’t have any powers of promotion or dismissal, Ilıcak said those who made the appointments of any new personnel should answer the question how Gülen supporters came to occupy posts in the bureaucracy.

 Yakup Şimşek: I didn’t have any role in filming TV ad

-Şimşek also called on Sanlıman, the other suspect, to accept that he drafted the scenario for the ad.
+Şimşek also called on Sanlıman, the other defendant, to accept that he drafted the scenario for the ad.

 “I was handcuffed in intensive care”

 Defendant Şükrü Tuğrul Özşengül said he had had a heart attack 20 days prior.
 He said it took prison officials six-and-a-half hours to take him to the hospital, and that they put handcuffs around his wrists when he was in the intensive care unit at the hospital.
 He also said he was denied his medication for five consecutive days after returning to prison.